11 STEPS TO BUILDING A COMMERCIAL BUILDING IN MIAMI

 Step 8 - Interviewing architects

 Select an architect based on qualifications and knowledge, not on price.
 An architect may give you a very low price, but this may come at a very high cost.
-The highest costs in any project comes during the construction phase, and if you get incomplete plans, you may end up with many expensive change orders.
+The highest costs in any project come during the construction phase, and if you get incomplete plans, you may end up with many expensive change orders.
 Objectively speaking, the architect/engineering (A/E) fees are a small portion of the costs of a project.
 Find an architect that you think will do a good job, not one that gives you a low fee.
 In addition, select an architect that you think will work well with you.
 Will your personalities get along?
 This is important because design and construction take long periods of time.
 Make sure the person has been in business for a while and did not just start his/her firm yesterday.

 Step 9 - Phases of architectural design

 Normally, I like to break up my projects into 5 phases: Preliminary, Design Development, 50% Construction Documents, 100% Construction Documents, and Construction.
 Each of these phases builds upon the previous one.
 Normally, the architect is the only one involved in the Preliminary Phase.
-But as the design progresses through the phases, more professionals will become involved.
+However, as the design progresses through the phases, more professionals will become involved.
 Eventually, there will be a structural engineer who is responsible for the structural design, a mechanical engineer who handles both the air-conditioning and plumbing plans, and an electrical engineer who decides on the electrical engineering for the project.
 Often on commercial projects, you will also need a civil engineer to do drainage, parking lot design, and the design to connect to the infrastructure of the county or municipality.
 If your building is in the City of Miami, you will need a licensed landscape architect, and an arborist if you have any existing trees on the site.

-Once the Design Development Phase is completed, architects and engineers charge extra for changes to the plans.
-However, if changes are required, it is better to pay extra to the A/E team than to wait and make changes during the Construction Phase.
+A/E team than to wait and make changes during the Construction Phase.
 Changes during construction are very expensive to the general contractor, and therefore, they will be even more expensive to the owner of the building!

 Step 10 - Building the project